LukeShortCloud/rootpages/markdown/ansible.md

   ...example comment #}
 ```

 * Sometimes it is necessary to escape blocks of code, especially when dealing with JSON or other similar formats.
-Jinga will not render anything that is escaped.
+Jinja will not render anything that is escaped.
   * Escaping Syntax:
 ```
 ''